brighteyed/http-server/README.md

 # http-server
-Simple static file server with idle tracking
+Simple http server with idle tracking.
+It can serve local files and contents of zip archives also.

 ## Basic command line usage